Current groups members and their contact information are listed below.

 I majored in human genetics during my Master’s degree.
 I am currently working on the genetics of histopathological uterine leiomyoma variants and leiomyosarcomas.
-I am using genomic technologies to investigate these tumors.
-The variants constitute of different subtypes based on the histopathological evaluations after surgery.
+I am using genomic technologies to investigate these variant tumors.
+The variants constitute different subtypes based on the histopathological evaluations after surgery.
 This distinguishes them from the common conventional uterine leiomyomas.
-Little is known about the genetics of theses subtypes.
+Little is known about the genetics of these subtypes.
 Understanding their molecular background may help with developing personalized treatment options.

 I am a human geneticist with a minor in microbiology.
 My work aims to shed light on the genetic background of endometriosis.
 Endometriosis is a common, benign disease that has some shared characteristics with malignancy, e.g. invasion and angiogenesis.
-On rare occasion, endometriosis has the capability to transform into a malignancy, specifically ovarian cancer.
+On rare occasions, endometriosis has the capability to transform into a malignancy, specifically into ovarian cancer.
 I utilize methods like NGS to study different types of patient samples, and some functional characterization to further elucidate the possible effects of the found variants.

 I completed my Master’s degree in genetics in 2020.
 Currently I am studying endometrial polyps.
 Although endometrial polyps are very common gynecological tumors, their molecular background and pathogenesis are largely unknown.
 I am utilizing exomic, genomic and transcriptomic next-generation sequencing methods to characterize genetic aberrations affecting the pathogenesis of these benign uterine tumors.